20481A5450/20481A5450/README.md

 ###
 <p>Hi there!
 I'm Shaik Zohaib, a passionate Data Science student and Full Stack Web Developer based in Vijayawada, Andhra Pradesh, India. 🇮🇳</p>

-<p><b>By Day:</b> I'm currently pursuing a degree in Artificial Intelligence and Data Science, delving into the fascinating realms of data analysis, machine learning, and statistics.
-I'm driven by the power of data to unlock insights and empower informed decisions. </p>
+<p><b>By Day:</b> I'm currently pursuing a degree in Artificial Intelligence and Data Science, delving into the fascinating realms of data analysis, machine learning, and statistics.</p>

 <p><b>By Night:</b> I switch gears and channel my creativity into crafting interactive and user-friendly web experiences as a Full Stack Web Developer.
 I enjoy the challenge of building beautiful and functional interfaces. </p>